SciML/Optimization.jl/docs/src/tutorials/minibatch.md

-# Minibatch examples
+# Data Iterators and Minibatching

 !!! note

     This example uses the OptimizationOptimisers.jl package.
 See the [Optimisers.jl page](@ref optimisers) for details on the installation and usage.

 ```julia
 using Flux, Optimization, OptimizationOptimisers, OrdinaryDiffEq, DiffEqSensitivity